 We recommend products and services based on unbiased research from our editorial team.
 We make money via affiliate links, which means if you click a link on our site, we may earn a commission.
 Any commissions we receive do not affect our recommendations; if you want to know more about how that works, read more.

 Essentially, you have two options when it comes to TV streaming.
-On-demand services like Netflix, Amazon Prime, and Hulu offer a combination of original and licensed shows and movies that can be streamed any time, while live TV streaming services mimic traditional cable TV channels.
-To find the best on-demand service, we analyzed the critical and audience reception to their original content, while also grading them on their library of licensed shows and movies.
+On-demand services like Netflix, Amazon Prime Video, Hulu, Max, and Disney+ offer a combination of original and licensed shows and movies that can be streamed any time (now often with ad-supported tiers), while live TV streaming services mimic traditional cable TV channels.
+To find the best on-demand service, we analyzed the quality and output of originals, the depth and freshness of licensed libraries, pricing, and everyday user experience.

 How We Chose the Best On-Demand Streaming Services